A. Good Academic Standing

 Students who are placed on temporary medical leave may also be subject to the normal disciplinary processes when their conduct has violated College policy.
 If disciplinary action is appropriate, the matter must be resolved either before or immediately upon the student’s return.

 An appeal under Section 2 (ii), above, may be made in writing to the vice president for Academic Affairs / dean of the faculty (VPAA/DOF) or designee within five business days of receipt of the decision.
 The appeal must include the grounds for the appeal and an outline of any supporting evidence.
 Appeals transmitted via e-mail will be considered to be “in writing.”
 Absent extenuating circumstances, the VPAA/DOF will notify the student of the appeal decision within ten business days of receipt of the appeal.

 4. Request for Readmission

 i).
 General Withdrawal

 Except as otherwise provided in Section ii, below, students who withdraw in good standing normally will be assigned a readmittance date at the time they withdraw.
 They must confirm their plan to return on this readmittance date with their Commons dean no later than June 1 for the fall term and November 15 for the spring semester.
 Students who fail to confirm their plans to return by these deadlines will be placed on a waiting list for readmission.
 Normally, readmission is for fall or spring semester only.
-Students will be readmitted for winter term only with special permission from the Office of the Dean of the College.
+Students will be readmitted for winter term or summer study only with special permission from the Office of the Dean of the College.

 (ii) Medical Withdrawal or Temporary Leave of Absence